martinacantaro/martinacantaro/README.md

 💫 I take care of the awesome people doing the code

-⚙️ Working in blockchain-related projects
+⚙️ Working in products powered by blockchain

 🦀 I'm currently learning to program in Rust

 ## About me

-🐕‍🦺 Simón is my four-legged assistant
+🐕‍🦺 Simón is my dog

 ☕ Coffee = life